backstage/mkdocs-techdocs-core/README.md

 ## Changelog

+### 0.0.12

+- Updated home repository to be the new https://github.com/backstage/mkdocs-techdocs-core

 ### 0.0.11

 - Any MkDocs plugin configurations from mkdocs.yml will now work and override the default configuration.
-See https://github.com/spotify/backstage/issues/3017
+See https://github.com/backstage/backstage/issues/3017

 ### 0.0.10